sametmax/VizHash.js/README.md

 VizHash.js: a javascript implementation of visual hashes
 ========================================================

+<a href="http://jsfiddle.net/2nYsg/1/embedded/result/">Online demo</a>

-VizHash is an implementation of <a href="http://sebsauvage.net/wiki/doku.php?id=php:vizhash_gd">PHP VizHash_GD</a> in javascript using HTML5 canvas.
+VizHash is an open source implementation of <a href="http://sebsauvage.net/wiki/doku.php?id=php:vizhash_gd">PHP VizHash_GD</a> in javascript using HTML5 canvas.

 It takes a string, and turn it into an (almost) unique image that is easy to tell appart from other similar images.
-It is uselful in cases like:
+It is useful in cases like:

-- you want people to identify that a text is without error but you don't want to show the text (like for a password)
+- you want people to identify what a text is without error but you don't want to display the text (like for a password);
-- you want people to be able to tell which texts are the same among a lot of them quickly (for exemple IP addresses, emails, username, etc)
+- you want people to be able to tell which texts are the same among a lot of them quickly (for exemple IP addresses, emails, username, etc).

 This implementations generate images that are compatible with VizHash_GD: